 Libya has known an embargo for decades and a real ostracism for 42 years.

 Gaddafi was never understood nor accepted.
 He was declared crazy and loony from the very beginning because he didn’t accept the orders from his “betters”.
 His feeling of oppression by the Western powers that be and afterwards his betrayal by the Soviets convinced him to look for an alternative solution, based on their native tribal structure.
+He didn’t spend money because he couldn’t, the embargo obliged him to save money.

 This frugal lifestyle wasn’t really bad for the country, they learned to live with it.
+Only the Western educated and latter “revolutionaries” wanted more pieces of the cake.

 I have seen governors of provinces, with budgets of billions, walking around in old army fatigues and plastic sandals, driving in old Toyota Corolla’s, with absolutely no desire for more luxury.